mcpjungle/MCPJungle/README.md

 # docker-compose.prod.yaml is optimized for orgs deploying mcpjungle on a remote server for multiple users.
 # mcpjungle will run in `enterprise` mode by default, which enables enterprise features.
+# the "enterprise" mode used to be called "production" mode.
+The mode has now been renamed for better clarity.
+Everything else remains the same.

 curl -O https://raw.githubusercontent.com/mcpjungle/MCPJungle/refs/heads/main/docker-compose.prod.yaml

 docker compose -f docker-compose.prod.yaml up -d